critical thinking - covid 19 - what (may) work & why

 He can't say it's valid or true in that sense.

-What he can say is that the sound quality of the gunshots is consistent with the environment being presented, the distance presumed from the recorder to the shooting, and all of the other um instances of of what data can be examined from this brief clip are consistent and self-referential.
+What he can say is that the sound quality of the gunshots is consistent with the environment being presented, the distance presumed from the recorder to the shooting, and all of the other instances of what data can be examined from this brief clip are consistent and self-referential.

-There's no inconsistencies, so it's so in other words, it's not a dubbed-in sound of a gunshot from somewhere else.
+So in other words, it's not a dubbed-in sound of a gunshot from somewhere else.

 There doesn't appear to be anything in there that would indicate that this is a hoax.

-So he cannot say that that we were both hoping that he would be able to do that.
+So he cannot say that, that we were both hoping that he would be able to do that.

 So I retweeted it because he can't say it's a hoax.

-Uh so it might be valid and it might be real.
+So it might be valid and it might be real.

 If that is the case, then we had a huge escalation on February 1 with officialdom.